|Title:||Director of Football Operations/Defensive Coordinator/Linebackers|

 Based on scoring defense, the Bulldogs have ranked among the top two in the conference in SCIAC games each of Mariani’s eight years (2010-2017).
 Furthermore, Redlands led NCAA Division III in red zone defense in 2013 and ranked first in turnover margin in 2014.

-Mariani arrived at Redlands with over 17 years of coaching experience, holding stints at Garey High School in Pomona as head football coach for six years and defensive coordinator for three years.
-Most recently, he served as the defensive coordinator at his alma mater of Fontana High School.
+Mariani arrived at Redlands with over 17 years of coaching experience, holding stints at Garey High School in Pomona as the head football coach for six years and defensive coordinator for three years.
+More recently, he served as the defensive coordinator at his alma mater of Fontana High School.
 Earlier in his career, Mariani coached the defensive line and linebackers for the legendary Dick Bruich at FHS.